-Why not pull out the stash and create a beautiful gallery wall display of your precious moments?
-All you need is a fun power tool and a little creativity and it’s easier than you think to create a display that’s at once artful, stylish and full of meaning.
+This weekend, why not pull out your collection and create a beautiful photo wall display of your precious moments?
+All you need is a level, a bunch of fixings and a little creativity – it’s easier than you think to create a gallery wall display that’s at once artful, stylish and full of meaning.

 Think of it as a team project if you like – many hands make light work and the whole family can get involved with this one.
-You might even like to make it a Mother’s Day surprise!
+Read on for five simple steps on how to create a fantastic photo wall.

 1. Choose your favourite photos

 Your photos don’t all need to match one another to create a cohesive and stylish gallery wall.
 Your choice of memories and moments must be the driving force behind your display – aesthetics will follow.
-You may have a group of all black and white photos, or all coloured.
-Perhaps there’s a mixture of both, as well as differing ages and styles, shapes and sizes.
+You may have a group of black and white photos or all coloured ones.
+Perhaps there’s a mixture of both, as well as different ages and styles, shapes and sizes.

 2. Keep it simple

-If your items are already in frames, it’s simply a matter of arranging them and using a compact drill driver to attach them to the wall.
+If your items are already in frames, it’s simply a matter of arranging them and using hooks, Command strips or a compact drill driver to attach them to the wall.
 First, lay out your photos on the floor to play around and find the best arrangement.
 Consider hanging in a ‘salon style’ arrangement, where all items are not lined up symmetrically.

 3. Decide on frames